secdev/scapy/doc/scapy/advanced_usage.rst

             MTA0_address= 0x34002006

-Since sr1 calls the answers function, our payload of the DTO objects gets interpreted with the command of our cro object.
+Since sr1 calls the answers function, our payload of the DTO objects gets interpreted with the command of our CRO object.

 ISOTP message
 -------------